HL7/cql/input/pages/04-logicalspecification.md

 1. T, List : The type of T must be the same as the element type of the list.
 2. T, Interval : The type of T must be the same as the point type of the interval.

-For the T, List overload, this operator returns true if the given element is in the given list, using equality semantics, with the exception that [.kw]#null# elements are considered equal.
+For the T, List overload, this operator returns true if the given element is in the given list, using equality semantics, with the exception that <span class="kw">null</span> elements are considered equal.
 If the first argument is null, the result is true if the list contains any null elements, and false otherwise.
 If the second argument is null, the result is false.

 For the T, Interval overload, this operator returns true if the given point is equal to the starting or ending point of the interval, or greater than the starting point and less than the ending point.
 For open interval boundaries, exclusive comparison operators are used.
 For closed interval boundaries, if the interval boundary is null, the result of the boundary comparison is considered true.
 If precision is specified and the point type is a Date, DateTime, or Time type, comparisons used in the operation are performed at the specified precision.
 If the first argument is null, the result is null.
 If the second argument is null, the result is false.